AndresRodriguez01/rock_paper_scissors_game/CONTRIBUTING.md

 9. Once your PR is approved, it will be merged into the main repository, and your contributions will become part of the project.

-## Code of Conduct

-We expect all contributors to follow our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a positive and inclusive community environment.
-Please be respectful and considerate in all interactions.

 ## License